Skatoony: History

-In 2001, Skatoony began as a competition microsite on the Cartoon Network UK website co-developed by James Fox and Brian Boyle, who the latter left Cartoon Network before the series premiered.
-In 2006, the first full-length Skatoony TV show premiered on the Cartoon Network UK channel.
+Skatoony began as a competition microsite on the Cartoon Network UK website in 2001, co-developed by James Fox and Brian Boyle; the latter left Cartoon Network before the series premiered.
+In 2006, the first full-length Skatoony TV show premiered on Cartoon Network.
 However, a few phone-in shows such as Skatoony Quizmas, Ready Steady Skatoony and Skatoony Truckatoony existed before as a sort of continuity during school holidays.
 These phone-in shows ended in 2005.
-The British version of Skatoony was filmed at MTV Studios at Camden and in London with schoolchildren from around the world auditioning as contestants.
+The UK version of Skatoony was filmed at MTV Studios at Camden and in London with schoolchildren from around the world auditioning as contestants.

 According to creator James Fox, the process of producing a Skatoony episode was very complicated and developed over all of the series.

 On February 9, 2009, Marblemedia announced they would be producing a North American version of the series Skatoony (in English and French).
 The Canadian adaptation, titled Skatoony North America to differentiate it from other adaptations follows the same format.
-The North American version of Skatoony is filmed in Toronto, while the French version is filmed in Montreal with a different set of contestants; however, the outcome of the animated contestants remains the same between both versions.
-Jonathan Wilson voices Chudd Chudders while James Rankin provides the voice of The Earl, and new addition to the North American release, a NA replacement for Skatoony boss Tony Eagle-Eyes (also voiced by Degas) named Charles La Puck, which is voiced by Jeff Lumby.
+The North American version of Skatoony was filmed in Toronto, while the French version was filmed in Montreal with a different set of contestants; however, the outcome of the animated contestants remains the same between both versions.
+Jonathan Wilson voices Chudd Chudders while James Rankin provides the voice of The Earl and new addition to the Northern American release, a NA replacement for Skatoony boss Tony Eagle-Eyes (also voiced by Degas imitating Jimmy Durante) named Charles La Puck, voiced by Jeff Lumby.

 A Middle Eastern adaptation of Skatoony debuted on April 5, 2011, on Cartoon Network Arabic.
-Original Skatoony creator James Fox serves as an executive producer for all Skatoony releases and met every single kid contestant on the show.
+A Hindi adaptation aired some time in 2008, on Pogo.
+Original Skatoony creator James Fox served as executive producer for all Skatoony releases (except for the UAE release where James Fox was credited as a consultant producer) and met every single child contestant on the show.

-In addition to the British format, one contestant in each episode of Skatoony North America will be a guest contestant from a show from a Canadian animated series.
-Accordingly, a significant figure from the series will also be seen in the Skatoony opening sequence.
+In addition to the British format, one contestant in each episode of Skatoony North America was a guest contestant from a show from a Canadian animated series.
+Accordingly, a significant character from the series also appeared in the Skatoony opening sequence.
 Other children's series (including but not limited to shows on the Teletoon lineup) are often the subject of the questions asked on the shows.
 Guest contestants are taken from the following series:

 A similar situation occurs in Skatoony Arabia where guest contestants were taken from the animated series, Freej instead.
-With the exception of Skatoony North America, all non-English language Skatoony releases uses animation footage from the original British version, which is why Tony Eagle Eyes are the hosts' boss instead of Charles La Puck.
+With the exception of Skatoony North America (in Québec), all non-English language Skatoony releases uses animation footage from the original British version, which is why Tony Eagle Eyes is the hosts' boss instead of Charles La Puck.